VUEngine/VBDE/readme.txt

 +---------------------------------------------------------------------------------------------------------+
 | (06) Changelog                                                                                          |
 +---------------------------------------------------------------------------------------------------------+

+  o 1.2.1, ??? ??, ????
+    - [Pro] Updated IDEA to 2017.1
+    - Extended image conversion tools to support new VUEngine's new "__ANIMATED_SINGLE_OPTIMIZED" animation type

   o 1.2.0, March 12th, 2017
     - Updated gcc to 4.7 with patches by ElmerPCFX; now using MSYS instead of Cygwin